jesse-woo/legal-arguments-dataset/Annotation Examples.md

 III.Defendant timely cancelled Plaintiff's insurance upon learning that he had submitted false statements

-A. Timely cancellation of the policy contradicts any claim of waiver or estoppel.
+A. Timely cancellation of the policy negates any claim of waiver or estoppel.

 IV.
 In the absence of pleadings or proof of waiver or estoppel, a fraudulent or false statement of a material fact by an insurance applicant on their application is sufficient to defeat recovery of the applicant's insurance claim.

 CONCLUSION:
-Plaintiff's false statement that he had not previously had his insurance canceled or refused was sufficient to defeat his claim, and Defendant's motion for a directed verdict should be granted on these grounds.
+Plaintiff's false statement that he had not previously had his insurance canceled or refused was sufficient to defeat his claim, and Defendant's motion for a directed verdict should have been granted on these grounds.
 The lower court should be reversed.

 OUTCOME:
 Reverse